stupidcomputer/desmos-computer/README.md

 - Run `main()` in the console
 - Run `python3 -m unittest ./cli/tests/isa.py`, or other test groups if needed
 - Keep the Desmos tab focused, as it may impede the ISA testing process

+A note: the test suite might fail if you run it weirdly.
+If it fails, run it again.
+It might work, in which case you're good.

+(This is cursed and I know it.)

 ## License